unalkaya/AutomatedLoginTests/README.md

 # AutomatedLoginTests
-automated login testcases for N11
+automated login, search and shopping activities for HepsiBurada